 Over the next century, several attempts at establishing the first formal colonies were made, though most of these were unsuccessful or abandoned after a number of years.
 Attempts at settlement were thwarted by a variety of factors including Ecuador’s decision to establish penal colonies on some of the islands.

 The presence of other countries also started to be felt in the Galapagos.
-During World War II, the Galapagos emerged as a strategic landmark in America’s defence against the Japanese empire.
-The U.S. was granted permission to establish a small naval base on the island of Baltra to patrol the Pacific and help defend the Panama canal.
+During World War II, the Galapagos emerged as a strategic landmark in America’s defense against the Japanese empire.
+The U.S. was granted permission to establish a small naval base on the island of Baltra to patrol the Pacific and help defend the Panama Canal.
 Control of Baltra was returned to Ecuador after the war and the island’s air strip was turned into a civilian airport to receive visitors from the mainland.

 Throughout the twentieth century, interest in the islands gradually increased which spurred immigration and tourism from North America, Europe and Ecuador.
 Human settlements expanded over the decades, with many immigrant families working to support the growing ecotourism industry.